-- COVID-19 activity: - COVID-19 wastewater levels in Huron County are increasing slightly at two locations and decreasing slightly at two locations. - The number of positive COVID-19 tests reported to the state has decreased. - Flu activity in Huron County has decreased slightly over the past week. - There were 15 positive flu tests and 1 flu hospitalization in Huron County this week. - According to the CDC, flu activity in Ohio has been reduced to moderate. - RSV activity - \circ $\;$ RSV has continued to decrease in Ohio.
+- COVID-19 activity: - COVID-19 wastewater levels in Huron County were not updated this week due to testing delays related to the April 8 solar eclipse. - The number of positive COVID-19 tests reported to the state has decreased. - Flu activity in Huron County has increased over the past week. - There were 23 positive flu tests and 3 flu hospitalizations in Huron County this week. - According to the CDC, flu activity in Ohio has been reduced to low. - RSV activity - \circ $\;$ RSV has continued to decrease in Ohio.